collocations.org

 The economy has staged something of a revival in the last year.

-The exhibition has stimulated a revival of interest in the Impressionists.
+The exhibition has sparked a revival of interest in the Impressionists.

 The period saw a great revival in the wine trade.